Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Social Media Marketing

-Social media is a crucial component of a good marketing strategy in China, particularly important for maximizing brand awareness and attracting consumers.
-In 2020, China’s more than 1 billion social media users made up one-third of total social media users worldwide.
-WeChat is China’s most popular mobile social network app, followed by the Twitter-like Weibo, the messaging app QQ, and the short video app Douyin.
-Other platforms, like Xiaohongshu (the Little Red Book or RED in English), is specially designed to optimize the cross-section of e-commerce and social medial.
+Social media is a crucial component of a good marketing strategy in the PRC, particularly important for maximizing brand awareness and attracting consumers.
+WeChat is China’s most popular mobile social network app, followed by the Twitter-like Weibo, the messaging app QQ, and the short video app Douyin (Tiktok).
+Other platforms like Xiaohongshu are specially designed to optimize the cross-section of e-commerce and social media.

 Social media platforms often use creative ways to facilitate e-commerce.
-For example, WeChat allows brands to access its 1.2 billion users through creative marketing or “’Mini Programs” that allow retailers to feature online stores with third-party payment functions and push messages to introduce new product lines or deliver promotions.
-In 2020, WeChat reportedly doubled its revenue to $250 billion from transactions through its “Mini Programs”.
+For example, WeChat allows brands to access its 1.2 billion users through creative marketing or “Mini Programs” that allow retailers to feature online stores with third-party payment functions and push messages to introduce new product lines or deliver promotions.
 KOLs are also key in successful social media e-commerce campaigns as their endorsement via posts on these platforms can generate major sales traffic.
+However, it is expensive for merchandisers who need to expand the brand awareness in China.
+This will be a challenge for U.S. SMEs when they start to sell on the e-commerce platforms.